asreview/asreview/docs/source/troubleshooting.rst

   'pip' is not recognized as an internal or external command, operable program or batch file.

-First, check if Python is installed with the following command:
+First, check if Python is installed by using the following command:

 .. code:: bash

     python --version

-If this doesn't return 3.7 or higher, then Python isn't or not correctly installed.
+If this doesn't return a version number, then Python is either not installed or not correctly installed

 Most likely, the environment variables aren't configured correctly.
 Follow the step-by-step installation instruction on the ASReview website (`Windows <https://asreview.ai/download/>`__